trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Packages normally rely on `stdenv.cc` attribute as a compiler and don't usually refer `gcc` attribute itself directly.

-Thus we have a pattern of how to splice an extra stage with `gcc`
+Thus, we have a pattern of how to splice an extra stage with `gcc`
 rebuild:

 - in our new stage we need to pass through all the tools next stage